EmilyFricke/bachelor-thesis/README.md

 Hello GitHub-World,

-this is my first reprository!
+this is my first repository!

 -------------